joedono/joedono.github.io/_ffxiv/tutorial-red-mage.md

 ### Misc Skills
 These skills don't fit into any of the other categories and some have limited usefulness.
 Some are included for completeness, but others can save a raid.

-`Verraise` is probably what the Red Mage is best known for.
+`Verraise` is your standard Raise/Resurrection spell and probably what the Red Mage is best known for.
 The advantage Red Mage has over Summoner and all the healing classes when it comes to raising dead party members is that `Verraise` can be affected by `Duelcast`.
 That means, as long as the Red Mage has a way to get the `Duelcast` buff (either through offensive spells or `Vercure`), `Verraise` can always be cast with no cast time.
-It's possible to raise an entire alliance with this ability.
-Hooray for perpetual Swiftcast!
+It's possible to raise an entire alliance with this ability, provided you have the MP for it.
+Hooray for infinite Swiftcast!

 `Vercure` has more limited usefulness.
 It's a short cast spell that both grants and is affected by `Duelcast`, which means you can cast it twice very quickly.
 Unfortunately, it takes two casting to equal the average healing amount put out by a White Mage's basic `Cure` spell.
+Casting it on yourself is a good way to get `Duelcast` in preparation to cast `Verraise` when there are no enemies around or the boss has left the arena.
 So, it's useful in a pinch, but your time is better spent doing damage.

 `Enhanced Reprise` is like the Black Mage's `Scathe`.
 It's a ranged, weak attack with no cast timer.
 It costs 5 Black and White Mana to cast.
 Use it when you have to run and still want to keep up damage, but you're not sitting on a `Duelcast` proc or your melee combo followups.